You might think you have some bushcraft skills but how many of these are you master of?

 14) Find Water

-Finding and gathering water may be the most life-saving of all these bushcraft skills.
+Finding and gathering water is one of the most important survival skills out of all these bushcraft skills.

 As a rule of thumb, unless you’re gathering rain water or melting snow, you should assume your water is contaminated with micro organisms that need to be killed before consumption.
 Boiling is the favorite method but you could also use a lifestraw, water tablets, or build a solar still (see #15 below).